 What about them?
 If I need them, I specify them in tests.
 If I don’t, I don’t.

 In Objective-C, nil was rarely ever a problem.
 It provides an automatic implementation of the Null Object Pattern.

-Swift forces me to consider nil for every Optional.
+Swift forces me to consider nil for every Optional type.
 This is usually good: it reminds me, “Oh, I may need more tests here.”